nknytk/home-recorder/README.md

   * with email
 * record the event
   * with cameras
+  * with mikes
-  * send images from the cameras with email
+  * send images and sound files via email

 ## Requirements